 What you need to know

-How long have I got to implement a planning permission?
+How long have I got to carry out a planning permission?

 You have three years to start on your development unless a condition attached to the planning permission says differently.
 If you haven’t started the development after three years, you will need to re-apply for planning permission.

 Can I get confirmation that a planning permission has started?

 For proof that a planning permission has started within three years, you can Apply for a Lawful Development Certificate

 What should I do if planning permission is granted with conditions?

 If you do not agree with a condition attached to your permission, you can submit a removal of condition application.
-However you will need to provide strong justification.
+You will need to provide a strong argument for this though.